PKopel/ZooAppStarter/README.md

 # ZooAppStarter
-Simple program managing a app with ZooKeeper
+Simple program managing an app with ZooKeeper